-- The type and quantity of tree canopy cover. - The contribution of landscaping to the public and private realm interfaces. - The extent to which the landscape and design response contributes to a biodiverse, greener environment and reduces urban heat. - The impact of a front fence on activation and passive surveillance opportunities provided at ground level.
+- Whether there are reasonable opportunities contribute to and fulfil the completion of a through-block pedestrian connection on adjacent land over time. - The type and quantity of tree canopy cover. - The contribution of landscaping to the public and private realm interfaces. - The extent to which the landscape and design response contributes to a biodiverse, greener environment and reduces urban heat. - The impact of a front fence on passive surveillance opportunities provided at ground level.